IW0N/TelegramBotProject/README.md

 </ul>
 </p>
 <h3>Article redactor</h3>
 <p>This is the most important type.
-He can redact articles, rename it and remove if other redactor or person with rights up then himself will not recover post</br>
+He can redact articles, rename it and remove if other redactor or person with rights up himself will not recover post</br>
-Access commands:
+Accessed commands:
 <ul>
 <li>Commands of ordinay user</li>
 <li>/createPost - create article with name, url and description</li>